-- Mental or other disability, age or illness and
+- mental or other disability, age or illness and

-- Who is or may be unable to take care of him/herself or
+- who is or may be unable to take care of him/herself or

-- Unable to protect him/herself from significant harm or serious exploitation
+- unable to protect him/herself from significant harm or serious exploitation

 If you are concerned about bad practices, poor quality care or abuse in a care home and you need further advice contact the following organisations.

-Abuse or mistreatment
+Abuse or neglect

-- Can be a violation on individuals’ human or civil rights by another person or persons;
+- can be a violation on individuals’ human or civil rights by another person or persons;

-- May consist of a single act or repeated acts;
+- may consist of a single act or repeated acts;

-- Can occur in any relationship or setting;
+- can occur in any relationship or setting;

-- May result in harm to, or serious exploitation of, the person subjected to it;
+- may result in harm to, or serious exploitation of, the person subjected to it;

-- Physical, including hitting, slapping, punching, kicking, misuse of medication, restraint, or inappropriate sanctions;
+- physical, including hitting, slapping, punching, kicking, misuse of medication, restraint, or inappropriate sanctions;

-- Sexual, including rape and sexual assault or sexual acts to which the person has not consented or was pressured into consenting to;
+- sexual, including rape and sexual assault or sexual acts to which the person has not consented or was pressured into consenting to;

-- Psychological, including emotional abuse, threats, humiliation, intimidation, verbal abuse;
+- psychological, including emotional abuse, threats, humiliation, intimidation, verbal abuse;

-- Financial or material, including theft, fraud, exploitation, the misuse or misappropriation of property, possessions or benefits;
+- financial or material, including theft, fraud, exploitation, the misuse or misappropriation of property, possessions or benefits;

-- Neglect, including ignoring medical or physical care needs, the withholding of adequate food, heat, clothing and medication;
+- neglect, including ignoring medical or physical care needs, the withholding of adequate food, heat, clothing and medication;

-- Discriminatory, including racist, sexist, based on a person’s disability, and other forms of similar treatment;
+- discriminatory, including racist, sexist, based on a person’s disability, and other forms of similar treatment;

-- Institutional abuse or mistreatment by a regime or by any individual within any building where care is provided.
+- institutional abuse or mistreatment by a regime or by any individual within any building where care is provided

 Although the above list is fairly comprehensive it is not exhaustive.

-Who does it
+Who does it?

 Any types of abuse may be carried out as the result of deliberate actions, negligence or ignorance.

-Where does it happen
+Where does it happen?

-Abuse can happen anywhere – in a person’s home, in the street, in a residential or nursing home, at a day centre or resource centre, in a hospital or indeed any place where vulnerable people might be.
+Abuse can happen anywhere – in a person’s home, in the street, in a residential or nursing home, at a day centre or resource centre, in a hospital or indeed any place where people might be.

-What is being done
+What is being done?